thephpleague/csv/docs/9.0/writer/index.md

 public Writer::insertAll(iterable $records): int
 ~~~

 `Writer::insertOne` inserts a single record into the CSV document while `Writer::insertAll` adds several records.
-Both methods returns the length of the written data or throw an [League\Csv\Exception\InsertionException](/9.0/connections/exceptions/#runtime-exceptions) on error.
+Both methods returns the length of the written data.

 `Writer::insertOne` takes a single argument, an `array` which represents a single CSV record.
 `Writer::insertAll` takes a single argument a PHP iterable which contains a collection of CSV records.